 WE LEAD INTERNATIONAL CLEAN WATER MISSIONS

-Because lack of clean water anywhere makes the world less safe everywhere
+Because lack of clean water anywhere makes the world less safe everywhere.

-“Water crisis” is a term used to describe situations in which their is not enough safe, unpolluted water within a region to meet that region’s demand.
+“Water crisis” is a term used to describe situations in which there is not enough safe, unpolluted water within a region to meet that region’s demand.
 In these situations, people are forced to walk tremendous distances to find safe water or to consume water that is untreated and unsanitary.

 783 million people worldwide do not have access to clean water.
 A total of 1.8 billion people use a source of drinking water that is fecally-contaminated.